isomerpages/tp-virtualcampus/index.md

   - infopic:
       title: CCA Scholarships 2023
       id: infopic
-      description: Applications for the CCA Scholarships 2023 have closed.
-Please watch this space for updates on the results!
+      description: "Applications for the CCA Scholarships 2023 are now closed.
+The results will be announced in December 2023.
+Watch this space for updates! "
-      button: About the programme
+      button: click here
       url: /events/tp-cca-scholarships2023/
       image: /images/Events/CCA Scholarship/cca scholarship2023.jpg
       alt: Image alt text